Jump to:

 • CPAP: (Continuous positive airway pressure) provides constant and unchanging airway pressure.

 • BiPAP: (Bi-level positive airway pressure) provides preset variable support during inspiration and expiration.
-This is better than CPAP because it keeps the alveoli open by administering a smaller PEEP.
+This is better than CPAP because it keeps the alveoli open by administering a smaller PEEP (Positive End-Expiratory Pressure).

 Invasive Ventilation

-Indications for intubation include increased respiratory rate, increasing oxygen requirements, decreased breath sounds on auscultation, VC less than 15 mL/kg of ideal body weight (IBW), and ABG values of PaCO2 > 50 mm Hg or PaO2 ≤ 50 mm Hg while on room air.
+Indications for intubation include increased respiratory rate, increasing oxygen requirements, decreased breath sounds on auscultation, VC < 15 mL/kg of ideal body weight (IBW) and ABG values of PaCO2 > 50 mm Hg or PaO2 ≤ 50 mm Hg while on room air.

-The decision to implement invasive ventilation in patients with chronic neurologic disease should be made carefully after a discussion with the patient after a detailed goals of care discussion.
-Invasive ventilation has the potential to prolong survival time 2-5 years in some ALS patients; however this only pursued by 2-6% of patients in the US.3
+The decision to implement invasive ventilation in patients with chronic neurologic disease should be made carefully after discussion with the patient and after a detailed goals of care discussion.
+Invasive ventilation has the potential to prolong survival time, 2-5 years in some ALS patients.
+However, this is only pursued by 2-6% of patients in the US.3

-The choice to move to tracheostomy in the subacute periods in those who have not been successfully weaned from a ventilator is not uncommon.
-Advantages of tracheostomy include easier suctioning and facilitates weaning because it provides less dead space and airway resistance compared with intubation.
-Disadvantages include increased secretions production, infections, and difficulties with communication.
+The choice to move to tracheostomy in those who have not been successfully weaned from a ventilator is not uncommon.
+There are a couple advantage to tracheostomy.
+First, it provides easier sectioning.
+Second, it facilitates weaning by allowing less dead space and airway resistance in comparison to intubation.
+Disadvantages include increased secretion production, infection risk and difficulties with communication.

-There are several methods to facilitate communication while on mechanical ventilation, such as lip speaking, mouthing, eye blinks, communication board, use of a Passey Muir valve, cuff deflation, use of cuff fenestrated tubes.
+There are several methods to facilitate communication while on mechanical ventilation.
+Some examples include lip speaking, mouthing, eye blinks, use of a communication board, use of a Passy-Muir valve, cuff deflation and use of cuff fenestrated tubes.

-In disease processes such as high-cervical SCI, discontinued invasive ventilation may not be compatible with survival.
-In other NMDs such as GBS and MG with respiratory involvement, tracheostomy may be placed during a prolonged recovery period with potential for decannulation.
+In disease processes such as high-cervical SCI discontinued invasive ventilation may not be compatible with survival.
+In other NMDs such as GBS or MG with respiratory involvement, tracheostomy may be placed during a prolonged recovery period with potential for decannulation.

-1. Allow patients with SCI an alternative form of long term respiratory management.
+• Allow patients with SCI an alternative form of long-term respiratory management.

-3. Patients should have a backup ventilatory machine at all times in the case of device failure.
+• Patients should have a backup ventilatory machine at all times in case of device failure.

 • SCI level above C4